savoga/data-challenge-anomaly-detection/README.md

 #### Outlier presence

-The PCA allows us to display observations in 2 dimensions.
+The PCA (see explanation below) allows us to display observations in 2 dimensions.
 We can thus easily spot outliers on the test set (right).

 <p align="center"><img src="https://github.com/savoga/data-challenge-anomaly-detection/blob/master/img/pca_all.png"></img></p>